The Patriot Post® · The Reagan Centennial

 “If men of wisdom and knowledge, of moderation and temperance, of patience, fortitude and perseverance, of sobriety and true republican simplicity of manners, of zeal for the honour of the Supreme Being and the welfare of the commonwealth; if men possessed of these other excellent qualities are chosen to fill the seats of government, we may expect that our affairs will rest on a solid and permanent foundation.” –Samuel Adams (1780)

 February 6, 2011, marks the Reagan Centennial, or as President Ronald Wilson Reagan would have phrased it, the 61st anniversary of his 39th birthday.
-The observance of this occasion provides a vital bond with our national heritage of Liberty, and those who have devoted their lives and fortunes to advance it.
+The observance of this occasion provides a vital bond with our national heritage of American Liberty, and those who have devoted their lives and fortunes to “to support and defend” it.

 There is much to recall about the Reagan Legacy.
 Our 40th president was the CEO of the modern Conservative Revolution and arguably the most influential political figure of the 20th century.
 He was the quintessential model of presidential leadership as set forth by George Washington.

 I first met President Reagan in 1983.
 I was three inches taller than he, but the President seemed a couple of feet taller than me.
 He remains the warmest and most genuine public figure I have ever encountered; yet his resolve left no doubt that he was stronger than the most formidable enemy.

 My undergraduate years coincided with the “great malaise” of Jimmy Carter’s administration.
 Having met Mr. Carter and traveled with him in close quarters, I would describe him as politically, underwhelming, inept, anemic, misguided and ill-equipped for prime time.
 In short, he stood in stark contrast to the man who would succeed him.
 But I do believe he was a man on integrity and faith.